Below are the procedures for both money and non-money awards.

 - To begin the review, negotiation and acceptance process, all awards, grants, contracts, agreements or otherwise must be received in SPA.

 - Award notifications can be received in various ways from our sponsors.
-Typically SPA receives the award notification directly from the sponsor; however, if the award is received by the PI or Unit Administrator, the award must be forwarded to firstname.lastname@example.org.
+Typically, SPA receives the award notification directly from the sponsor.
+If the award is received by the PI or Unit Administrator, the award must be forwarded to email@example.com.

-- SPA logs all awards received and each award is assigned to an SPA Award Acceptance Specialist who will coordinate and complete the acceptance process.
+- Each award is assigned to an SPA Award Acceptance Specialist who will coordinate and complete the acceptance process.

-- If a proposal is not on file, SPA will notify the PI and/or Unit Administrator and request a proposal be submitted to SPA using InfoEd.
-Your assigned SPA Research Administrator can assist you with this process.
+- If a Funding Proposal is not on file, SPA will notify the PI and/or Unit Administrator and request a UVMClick Funding Proposal be created and submitted into workflow, where approvals will be collected.

 - For an example of the alert see SPA to notify PIs of Award Notification.

-- After obtaining PI approval, SPA begins negotiation with the sponsor.
+- After obtaining PI approval, the completed Award Data Collection Form, SPA begins negotiation with the sponsor.

 - SPA follows national organizations (NCURA, FDP, COGR, AUTM) recognized university standards when reviewing and accepting awards in support of sponsored projects.